Algorithmic-Warfare/StorageManager/README.md

 - Integration with EVE Frontier's role-based access system

 ### Constraints
 The StorageManager suffers from a problem in that the owner always has access to the items managed by the third party System.
-This can inadvertently break the accounting of any services built on top of the SSU that requires management of items - like tribe warehousing, item marketplaces, etc - since the owner can just "take" the item away from the system without it's code updating the accounting.
+This is due to a constraint of the Eve Frontier contracts on which this service is [integrated](https://github.com/projectawakening/world-chain-contracts/issues/698).
+Basically - having the owner of the SSU use the system can inadvertently break the accounting of any services built on top of the SSU that requires management of items - like tribe warehousing, item marketplaces, etc - since the owner can just "take" the item away from the system without it's code updating the accounting.
+To avoid this problem - when you want to withdraw objects from the SSU as the owner of the SSU - make sure you at-most withdraw the amount of an item that is listed in the "owners inventory" section of the [dapp](https://metalyth.org/inventory) since that interface accounts for this issue.
+Alternatively - you can deploy the SSU from an account that isn't going to be depositing to/withdrawing from the SSU.

-If:
+For the Eve Frontier team to address this constraint:
 - We could transfer the ownership of the SSU (to the System or to a burn address like 0x0000...0000).
 Or,
 - The owner of the SSU functioned exactly the same as non-owner players (where their owner's default inventory is the ephemeral inventory).
 Or,
 - There was a specific inventory space intended to be "owned" by 3rd party MUD systems.